 For full information about these criteria, see our Methodology pages

 Each university will receive an email (sent to key contacts 1 & 2) containing a unique web-link.
 This web-link is intended for staff within your university only.
 The link will allow university staff to access a web portal containing a Provisional Scorecard and show how your university has been scored.

-55% or more of the scoring comes from the HESA EMR data and other external verification agencies.
+50% of the scoring comes from the HESA EMR data and other external verification agencies.
 The remaining scores are assessed on evidence found by researchers who review the university website and other publicly available and accessible information.

 Staff at the university can then lodge an appeal through the web portal by writing their query in the appeals box at the end of each section of the criteria.
 Appeals should be evidenced by publicly available info only, i.e. URL web-links may be provided but there is no facility for uploading documents and evidence sent by email to People & Planet staff cannot be accepted.